dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 On line eight, eleven and fourteen, we see the RUN instruction, which is the most common instruction in the Dockerfile.
-RUN instruction executes a command and commits the change to filesystem back into your image.
+RUN instruction executes a command and commits the change to file system back into your image.

 If you have not yet noticed then you can see that on line eleven we execute apt-get install with the -y flag, so the build process wouldn't be interrupted,